Williams College: Athletic facilities

 Williams College has had major updates or renovations of its athletic facilities during the past several decades.

 The Lansing Chapman hockey rink, built in 1953 and originally uncovered, was canopied in 1963, enclosed in 1969 and has been periodically upgraded to the present (2014) with rink, roof, locker room and lighting improvements.

 The Towne Field House, constructed in 1970, is a multipurpose facility, which includes an indoor track, tennis courts and a climbing wall.
-The last was initially constructed in 1974 and updated to a state of the art climbing wall in 1995.
+The last was initially constructed in 1974 and updated to a state-of-the-art climbing wall in 1995.
 Towne Field House's track was resurfaced in 2019.
 The field house also accommodates pre-season baseball, softball and lacrosse.

-The Lasell Gym built in 1886 was renovated and expanded with the addition of the Chandler Athletic Center in 1987.
-It provides a state of the art 50-meter swimming pool, a gymnasium primarily for basketball, squash facilities, wrestling rooms, various fitness centers and administrative offices.
+The Lasell Gym, built in 1886, was renovated and expanded with the addition of the Chandler Athletic Center in 1987.
+It provides a state-of-the-art 50-meter swimming pool, a gymnasium primarily for basketball, squash facilities, wrestling rooms, various fitness centers and administrative offices.

-In 1987, the Weston Field cinder running track and baseball field were replaced: the Anthony Plansky 400-meter track was built around the refurbished football field and the Bobby Coombs baseball field was re-located at Cole Field.
+In 1987, the Weston Field cinder running track and baseball field were replaced: the Anthony Plansky 400-meter track was built around the refurbished football field, and the Bobby Coombs baseball field was relocated to Cole Field.
 The Renzi Lamb Field for lacrosse and field hockey, built with artificial turf, was added to Weston Field in 2004.

 In November 2013 Williams College began its $22 million renovation of the Weston Field complex.
 This upgrade includes an artificial turf football field, relocation of the Plansky Track and Lamb Field, new bleachers, improved lighting and the addition of support buildings for the athletes.
-The completed facility, which reopened in September 2014, allows year round athletic events and practice.
+The completed facility, which reopened in September 2014, allows year-round athletic events and practice.